+Although the terms "rental agreement" and "lease" are often used interchangeably, there are are important differences.
 A rental agreement provides for a tenancy of a short period (often 30 days) that is automatically renewed at the end of the period unless the tenant or landlord ends it by giving written notice.
 For these month-to-month rentals, the landlord can change the terms of the agreement with proper written notice.

-A written lease, on the other hand, gives a renter the right to occupy a rental unit for a set term -- most often for six months or a year but sometimes longer -- as long as the tenant pays the rent and complies with other lease provisions.
+A written lease, on the other hand, gives a renter the right to occupy a rental unit for a set term—most often for six months or a year but sometimes longer—as long as the tenant pays the rent and complies with other lease provisions.
 The landlord cannot raise the rent or change other terms of the tenancy during the lease, unless the tenant agrees.

 Unlike a rental agreement, when a lease expires it does not usually automatically renew itself.
 A tenant who stays on with the landlord's consent after a lease ends becomes a month-to-month tenant, subject to the rental terms that were in the lease.

-Yes, be wary of signing a lease or rental agreement with the following provisions:
+Be wary of signing a lease or rental agreement with the following provisions:

-The following provisions are even worse -- so bad that a court would probably not enforce them.
+The following provisions are even worse—so bad that a court would probably not enforce them.
 But it's best to ask your landlord to remove them from the lease or rental agreement before you sign it.

 Before you sign the lease or rental agreement, be sure you understand all of its terms.
-Also, never let your landlord fill in details in the lease later -- make sure all blanks are filled in when you sign it.
+Also, never let your landlord fill in details in the lease later— make sure all blanks are filled in when you sign it.
 And be sure to get a copy of the lease immediately after you and the landlord sign it.